paketo-buildpacks/paketo-website/content/docs/buildpacks/go.md

 #### Go Modules

-When using Go modules, the Go CNB sets the `GOPATH` to a cached module layer in the image so that between builds of the app, thedependencies don't have to be redownloaded.
+When using Go modules, the Go CNB sets the `GOPATH` to a cached module layer in the image so that between builds of the app, the dependencies don't have to be redownloaded.
 Essentially, the `GOPATH` is being used to tell the `go mod vendor` command where to look for dependencies.
 It's worth noting that in this case, the `GOPATH` isn't persisted beyond vendoring the dependencies and gets